 During the 1970s the plant began to produce timers and new models of clocks were developed.
 One of the first Soviet electronic stopwatches with numerical indices was designed at the Zlatoust Clock Plant.
 Devices for measuring pulse rate and breathing frequency (СДП -70) were developed based on this stopwatch.

-During the 1980s a new shockproof, balanced model of stopwatch and 30-minute relays were designed.
+During the 1980s a new shockproof, balanced model of a stopwatch and 30-minute relays were designed.
 The factory commenced production of cyclic time relays (RVTS).
-The new clock model (ЧБН-160) was also produced, which was awarded the silver medal at the VDNH (All Union Exhibition of Achievements National Economy) in Moscow.
+The new clock model (ЧБН-160) was also produced, which was awarded the silver medal at the VDNH (All-Union Exhibition of Achievements National Economy) in Moscow.

 The plant has continued to participate in international exhibitions and trade fairs, and was awarded the Russian Federation Certificate “Leader in the Russian Economy”.
 In February 2000 the plant was awarded the Golden Prize “The Best Trade Mark” – the New Millennium Prize, and the “Technical Quality Award”.

-Awards and achievements the workers of the plant are proud of until today.
+Some awards and accomplishments the workers of the plant are proud of until today.

-Agat is a promise for traditional yet unconventional products for todays globalized markets.
+The Agat Factory converted to a solid promise for traditional, yet unconventional products for today’s globalized markets.

 Besides the mentioned bread and butter products, the factory evolved into one of the last strongholds of Russian watch production.
 The long-lasting history in manufacturing mechanical Russian Diver watches makes the factory an important asset in today’s watch production in Russia.